YanaSn0/Python/README.md

 - The debug flags aren't needed.
 - Folders will be created if they don't already exist.

-## Loop Video

-## Trims and loops a video to a desired duration, outputs as .mp4.

-python process.py loop v ./videos/U1.mp4 --start 10 --end 20 --duration 60 --output-dir ./looped --debug

-## Loop Audio from Video

-## Trims and loops audio from a video, outputs as .m4a.

-python process.py loop a ./videos/U1.mp4 --start 10 --end 20 --duration 60 --output-dir ./looped --debug

-## Loop Audio File

-## Loops an audio file to a desired duration, outputs as .m4a.

-python process.py loopaudio ./audio/A1.m4a 60 --output-dir ./looped --debug

 ## Split Video

 ## Splits a video into video (.mp4) and audio (.m4a) files.